grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* consider adding a note about needing an editor/ beta version. (see comment in preface file)
 	* remove preface to the preface
 	* add a graf at the end about how the reader should pass on the book (especially if they made it to that paragraph).
 See notes about this in promotion.
-	* add something about how i's under on open liiscence and will remain s (possibly say something about wanting to give back to open source community but I'm not much of a programer. and this book was writte entirely with open source tools.)
+	* add something about how it's under on open license and will remain so (possibly say something about wanting to give back to open source community but I'm not much of a programmer. and this book was written entirely with open source tools.)
+		* Put this at the end of the book, just ahead of the license
-		* and if people have ideas that they wand to add or cange to the book I encourage them to run with it; as long as they ollow the stipulations of theno commercial use license.
+		* and if people have ideas that they want to add or change to the book I encourage them to run with it; as long as they follow the stipulations of the no commercial use license.
-		* (pretty sure thisnote is in promotion file too)
+		* (pretty sure this note is in promotion file too)
+		* rough draft:
+		This book is free.
+Not necessarily 'free' as in you paid nothing for it.
+Though if you read the e-book, you probably didn't pay anything.
+But if you read a paper copy, you might have paid something.
+That's good -- it helps cover the real cost of printing on paper and whatnot.
+But the book is free as in it's under a free license.
+And it will remain so.
+Under Creative Commons, the license is the book equivalent of an "open source" license (and maybe even more so than a typical Creative Commons work in that it literally has "source code" in that it was written in Markdown and compiled with pandoc software).
+Why is it free?
+Because my entire adult life I have benefitted from open source software.
+Indeed, every aspect of this book was created with open source software.
+(Which ones?
+The nerds among you ask: vim, markdown, pandoc, git, make, Inkscape, Gimp, tmux, screen, mupdf, and of course all of the various Linux distros that my computers run.)
+But I'm not much of a programmer so I can't give much back to the open source world (other than boring money).
+I did write this novel though.
+I put a lot of work into it.
+I hope it's got a good amount of entertainment value.
+I hope that in putting it out for free it entertains lots of people -- maybe some of those people will even been open source programmers!
+If you really, really liked this book, and you feel like you really, really want to give someone money for it, maybe consider one of the many open source software foundations.
+Try to pick one that is scrappy and small.
+The big software has companies that cover it.

 ## Feedback from test readers